-- a.
-Accredited or recognized by employers - b.
-Able to offer training that is reasonably priced - c.
-In "High Demand" by DOL standards showing there is an employment need in a specific field. - g.
+a.
+Accredited or recognized by employers.

+b.
+Training that is in demand locally or regionally.

+g.
 Described below is the district's procedure for advising participants of approved training:

-Broome County Employment Caseworkers have a list of programs that have been approved by the district.
+Broome County Employment Caseworkers receive information on different training programs being offered in the community.
+The available training programs are shared with clients.
 Educational approval is based on a number of factors including skills, education and prior work experience.

-The list is a guide to be explored when determining if education is an appropriate component. h.
+h.
 Described below is the district's procedure for notifying participants they are approved for training or enrollment in a work activity:

-Participants are notified through a detailed letter that clearly outlines requirements that a student must meet in order to remain in their approved course of training.
+Participants who are approved for vocational education are notified through an approval letter clearly outlining the requirements that a student must meet in order to remain in their approved course of training.
+For Job Skill training programs, it would be listed on the Employment Plan.

-Students who have not been approved also receive a letter that details the justification for the decision not to approve training.
+Students who have not been approved also receive a disapproval letter that details the justification for the decision not to approve training.

 i.
-Described below is how the district will monitor the high school attendance for 16-18 yearolds in order for them to retain their TA exempt status:
+Described below is how the district will monitor the high school attendance for 16-18 year-olds in order for them to retain their TA exempt status: